sharife/goldenthread-v2/site/content/tickets/_index.md

           This year’s celebration will also offer traditional Palestinian food for purchase and a showcase of the art of tatreez (traditional Palestinian embroidery) from “Threads for Belonging”, curated by **Souad Amine**, a Palestinian artist based in Lebanon, starting at 6:30 pm in the lobby before the show.

-          Presented in a hybrid format with artists appearing in-person and virtually.
-Audiences can join **[IN PERSON](https://goldenthread.my.salesforce-sites.com/ticket/#/instances/a0FRh000003KaaJMAS)** or online via **[LIVESTREAM](https://goldenthread.my.salesforce-sites.com/ticket/#/instances/a0FRh000003Ztb0MAC)**.

           Pre-sale tickets available at a sliding scale of **$25 - $100**.
 Seating is general admission.
         cta: BUY NOW
         link: https://goldenthread.my.salesforce-sites.com/ticket/#/events/a0SRh000001ftw1MAA
-        title: Friday, May 8, 2024, at 8 PM (PST)
+        title: Friday, May 8, 2024, 8 PM at Brava Theater Center
-        subtitle: An Annual Celebration of International Women’s Day
+        subtitle: ""
   - heading: Return to Haifa
     items:
-      - pre: Potrero Stage (1695 18th Street, San Francisco, CA 94107)
-        subtitle: W﻿est Coast Premiere
+      - pre: W﻿est Coast Premiere
+        subtitle: ""
-        title: April 12 - May 4, 2024
+        title: April 12 - May 4, 2024 at Potrero Stage
         text: >-
-          By **Ghassan Kanafani**
+          By **Ghassan Kanafani**\

-          Adapted for the stage by **Ismail Khalidi** and **Naomi Wallace**
+          Adapted for the stage by **Ismail Khalidi** and **Naomi Wallace** \

           Directed by **Samer Al Saber**